TheKliko/klikos-modloader/readme.md

 This project will most likely get flagged by your antivirus software.
 If you don't trust it, don't download it.

 <h3>Work In Progress</h3>
-This project is still a work in progres, things can *and will* change over time.
+This project is still a work in progres, things can <em>and will</em> change over time.